Simon Fietze, Martin Senderovitz, & Jesper Raalskov, University of Southern Denmark

 - How do social- and environmental considerations influence management practices in SMEs in a Nordic context?

 - What is the role of HR in developing management practices in SMEs?

 - How does talent management impact SMEs’ development and growth?

 management revue – Socio-Economic Studies is a peer-reviewed, interdisciplinary European journal publishing both qualitative and quantitative work, as well as purely theoretical papers that advance the study of management, organization, and industrial relations.
 Management Revue publishes articles that contribute to theory from a number of disciplines, including business and public administration, organizational behavior, economics, sociology, and psychology.
 Reviews of books relevant to management and organization studies are a regular feature.

-Full papers for this special issue must be submitted by May 31, 2019.
-All contributions will be subject to double-blind review.
-Papers invited to a “revise and resubmit” are due January 31, 2020.
-The publication is scheduled for issue 3/2020.
-Please submit your papers electronically via the online submission system at http://www.mrev.nomos.de/ using “SI Nascent Entrepreneurship” as article section.
+Full papers for this special issue must be submitted by 30 September 2020.
+All contributions will be subject to double-blind reviews.
+Papers invited to a ‘revise and resubmit’ are due 31 March 2021.
+The publication is scheduled for the issue 3/2022.
+Please submit your papers electronically via the online submission system using ‘SI Management in SMEs’ as article section.